 A Frontier Wilderness Learning Experience

-Our outdoor and leadership curriculum is based on a frontier wilderness experience that explores topics such as geology, atmospheric sciences, natural history, and conservation biology.
-Each area of focus includes leadership, cultural exchange, and personal and group development and reflection.
+Our skills, leadership and science curriculum is framed by a frontier wilderness experience that explores topics such as expedition living, travel and teamwork, communication and decision making, physical geography, atmospheric sciences, natural history, and conservation biology.
+Each area of focus includes reflection and evaluation, cultural diversity and exchange, and personal and group development.

-Liceo Rural Cerro Castillo - Hosted students studying tourism carrying out different outdoor learning activities such as flora and fauna, environmental conservation, sustainable tourism, and basic concepts in glaciology and geography.
-Sharing Patagonia Frontiers’s experience as an outdoor educator with intent to strengthen and give sense to content that is learned in the classroom as well as expanding their vision of the tourist development of the region and how to care, protect and preserve Patagonia’s natural and cultural wealth.
+Liceo Rural Cerro Castillo - Hosted students studying tourism by carrying out diverse outdoor learning activities addressing flora and fauna, environmental conservation, sustainable tourism, and basic concepts in glaciology and geography.
+Shared Patagonia Frontiers’ experience as an outdoor education institution with the intent to strengthen and give sense to content that is learned in the classroom, as well as to expanding their vision of the tourist development of the region and how to care for, protect and preserve Patagonia’s natural and cultural wealth.

 St. Thomas Aquinas High School - Designed and conducted a Winterterm Program for the 2017-2018 school year.
 Topics covered observation, identification and interpretation of landscape and how it was shaped, aquatic and terrestrial biodiversity, and global, national and regional importance of old-growth forests and pristine watersheds.